Element representation of target.

 const buttonElement = toElement<HTMLButtonElement>(event.currentTarget);

-// Note that need to use optional chaining because the return value of
+// Note that you need to use optional chaining because the return value of

 }